UPPMAX/HPC-python/docs/day2/interactive.rst

 Here we define an interactive session as a session with direct access to a compute node.
 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

-Some centers only offer command line interactive sessions, and some also have ways of providing graphicsal interactive sessions.
+Some centers only offer command line interactive sessions, and some also have ways of providing graphical interactive sessions.

 The way this differs between the centers (command line):